darrenleeweber/streaming_metrics/StreamingReportMetricComputation.md

 ## Future Iteration and Discussion Points

-- Could our API extendible to support searching over any field (e.g., user id, color) or fields in the User record?
+- Could your API be extended to support searching over any field (e.g., user id, color) or fields?
 - What is your recommended solution to communicate intermediate summaries?
 For example, after every 10000 records.
-- How would we generalize this to other Record types, with different fields, such as a Car with VIN, brand, purchased at, etc...
+- How would we generalize this reporting API to other Record types, with different fields, such as a Car with VIN, brand, purchased at, etc...
-- How would report errors with potentially malformed data from the IO source?
+- How would communicate errors with potentially malformed data from the IO source?